bloxstraplabs/bloxstrap/README.md

 Once installed, Bloxstrap is added to your Start Menu, where you can change your preferences if needed.

-## Contributions
+## Other Contributions
-* [Roblox Studio Mod Manager](https://github.com/MaximumADHD/Roblox-Studio-Mod-Manager) - some utilities was borrowed to help with Bloxstrap's bootstrapper functionality.
-Besides, it's a great project.
+* [Roblox Studio Mod Manager](https://github.com/MaximumADHD/Roblox-Studio-Mod-Manager) - some utilities were borrowed to help with Bloxstrap's bootstrapper functionality.
 * [skulyire](https://www.roblox.com/users/2485612194/profile) - Making the Bloxstrap logo.
 * [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker) - Used for Bloxstrap's FPS unlocking.
 * [WPFDarkTheme](https://github.com/AngryCarrot789/WPFDarkTheme) - Used for making the Preferences menu.